kebaldwi/DNAC-TEMPLATES/LABS/LAB10-Wireless-Automation/module2-wlans.md

    ![json](./images/module2-wlans/dnac-wireless-ssid-psk-results.png?raw=true "Import JSON")

-### Creating a Wireless Radio Frequency RF Profile - TBC
+### Creating a Wireless Radio Frequency RF Profile
 In this subsection we will build a Wireless Radio Frequency (RF) Profile.
 This helpful tool, allows the administrator to tune the RF spectrum for the type of environment, and channels which are needed to support clients within their carpeted and non carpeted spaces.

 There are many things that can be accomplished from an RF Profile, to tweek the environment, from channels used, to data rates, to power settings deployed.
 Access points when deployed will utilize these RF Profiles to deploy the SSID's and the intention is to have the best wireless experience for the clients served in a specific area.